USS Wacissa (AOG-59)

 USS Wacissa (AOG-59) was a Patapsco-class gasoline tanker delivered to the United States Navy in 1946.
-She directly put in reserve and reactivated for service with the Military Sea Transportation Service between 1952 and 1956.
+She was directly put in reserve and reactivated for service with the Military Sea Transportation Service between 1952 and 1956.
 In 1957, she was transferred to the United States Air Force.
-Shortly thereafter she was again transferred to Canada.
+Shortly thereafter she was transferred to Canada again.
 She was finally scrapped in 1964.

 History

 Wacissa was laid down on 11 November 1944 at Savage, Minnesota, by Cargill, Inc.; launched on 15 June 1945; sponsored by Mrs. Albert Ford; and completed on 20 May 1946.
 Declared surplus to U.S. Navy needs on 1 June 1946, the ship was authorized for disposal on the 5th.
 Struck from the Navy list on 23 April 1947, Wacissa was delivered to the Maritime Commission during the following summer and berthed with the Maritime Commission Reserve Fleet at Lake Charles, Louisiana.
 She was then placed on a list of ships slated for disposal via sale.

 The U.S. Navy, however, requested that the gasoline tanker be taken off the sale list.
 She was accordingly transferred to the Naval Reserve Fleet berthing area at Orange, Texas, on 3 April 1948.
 However, as facilities for upkeep and preservation were minimal at Orange, Wacissa was towed to New Orleans, Louisiana, for a preservation process which would prepare the ship for retention in the Navy's inactive fleet.
 Towed back to Orange, Texas, the ship was reinstated on the U.S. Navy list on 30 April, inactivated on 2 May, and placed in reserve on the 3rd.